 Articles in the SEL journal focus on early childhood to post-secondary education, as well as adult SEL, spanning multiple settings such as school, home, community, out of school time, workplace, and higher education.
 The journal provides readers access to the latest scientific research to help address gaps in the SEL field, expand dissemination of evidence-based practices and policies, increase the visibility of SEL, and spark productive dialogue across disciplines.

-The special issue will focus on growth in the field, introduce forward-thinking innovations, and shed light on possible directions for SEL globally.
-Note: Fees are waived for articles accepted after peer review.Submit an abstract by March 15
+The second special issue will focus on adult social and emotional learning and implications for educational transformation.
+Note: Fees are waived for articles accepted after peer review.Submit an abstract by January 31, 2024

 What is CASEL’s role?Back to top